relust/HA-Visual-Voice-Assistant/README.md

 ## Instructions
 - Install Fully kiosk browser on android tablet and Fully Kiosk Browser integration on Home Assistant.
 - Install Browser Mod integration with HACS.
+- Mount the esp32 satellite as in the diagram or, if you have already done, modify the microphone L/R pin to be connected to a digital pin which is then added in code to mute_pin.
 ![DIAGRAMA ESP32 + MIC + LED+MUTE PIN](https://github.com/relust/HA-Visual-Voice-Assistant/assets/71765276/ef8ceb16-26eb-4534-bd59-bb8b53847da5)